thewood/JSONGrabber/README.md

   -edit text view to enter a keyword to search for
     -display results in listview
   -or send the keyword entered to a url to get a response / update

+also tested i believe android 4.2.2 virtual only it was really just a quick mock up month+ ago now taking some more thought / fresh eyes